ajbraus/wdi-homework/how_to/outside-in-dev.md

-# How to Start a New Project
+# Outside-In Development and Anti-Patterns

 So you are a developer now, and you want to start a project.
 Where should you start?